 But the chest hair removal method you choose could actually end up causing more harm than good.

 Shaving chest hair is a key cause of chest hair ultimately puncturing through your clothes.
 This is usually an unfortunate revelation because, for the first few days, it’ll feel and look great.
 Smooth as ever, and nobody will suspect a thing.

 But once that chest stubble starts to grow out, all hell breaks loose.
-The itch is unbearable for me, but some men don’t find it too bad.

 But more relevant to this article is the fact that chest stubble, just like any stubble, is sharp.